j20001970/GDMP/docs/BUILDING.md

 ## Building for Android
 **Windows users**: Cross-compiling Android library on Windows is currently not supported, please set up WSL or Linux VM before proceed to the instructions below.

-1. Install Android SDK and NDK, then setting `ANDROID_HOME` and `ANDROID_NDK_HOME` environment variable that point to your install location.
+1. Install Android NDK, then setting `ANDROID_NDK_HOME` environment variable that point to your install location.

     You will also need to uncomment the last 2 lines of `mediapipe/WORKSPACE` (`android_ndk_repository` and its `bind` alias) that added eariler during setup.